Unosquare-CoE-JavaScript/felipe-ramirez/6_React/2_Advanced Concepts/2_6 Class Components/README.md

     }
 }

-before React <16.8 you had to use class-based components to manage state, React 16.8 introduced React Hooks for Functional Component
+Before React <16.8 you had to use class-based components to manage state, React 16.8 introduced React Hooks for Functional Component

 Class-based components can't use React Hooks